velhodosaco/ya_HUD/README.txt

 Check the /Custom Options/ folder for various custom options, the rest can be found in your resource/ui or your scripts folder.

+I created custom game menu files.
+They are drop in files.
+You can find the files & information on them in the /Game Menus/ folder

 Instructions for COLORS, ALT files and CROSSHAIRS can be found in CUSTOMIZATION.txt

 -----------------------------------------------------------